mewers2/Election_Analysis/README.md

 8. Calculate the total number of votes that each candidate received.
 9. Calculate the percentage of votes each candidate won.
 10. Determine the election winner  based on the popular vote.
-This is an election audit of a local congressional election which recently occurred.
-The election audit is being conducted for the Colorado Board of Elections.
-The required tasks for the audit are listed below:

-1. Tally the total number of votes cast.
-2. Provide a complete list of candidates who received votes.
-3. Calculate the total number of votes that each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the election winner  based on the popular vote.

 ## Resources
 - Data Source: election_results.csv